hkjhacode/Occlusion-Face-Recognition/README.md

 * Detect faces from images or videos in real-time.
 * Identify and classify occlusions: masks, hats, glasses, etc.
-* Handle multiple faces simultaneously.
+* Handle multiple faces in a single frame.
-* Improve downstream face recognition and analysis tasks under occlusion conditions.
+* Improve downstream face recognition under occlusions.

 ---